Home

 APC SmartUPS Battery Float Voltage Calibration

 Too high a battery float voltage is a problem I've seen on many of my APC SmartUPS units, and one that appears to be rather common.
 Sealed lead acid batteries do not tolerate too high a standby voltage, and suffer from dramatically shortened lifespan when run at elevated voltages and temperatures.
 In the worst case, overcharging results in elevated temperatures and rupture of the battery case.
 Outside of warranty, APC is of no assistance, suggesting only that I purchase a new unit.
 (Helpfully, they offer a discount with the trade-in.)
-Nonetheless, I'd like to not think of $7-800 purchases as being for disposable items.
+Nonetheless, I'd like to not think of $7-800 purchases as being disposable items.

 I've long sought a manner to adjust or recalibrate the battery voltage on my SmartUPS SUA1500 RM2.
 It would also be nice to be able to adjust the battery charging voltage to use other types of batteries; e.g., flooded lead-acid marine or car batteries.
 This post describes, using information from a variety of sources, an approach to recalibrate the battery voltage and other measurements on SmartUPS devices by using the PROG mode available by serial connection.
 It also suggests a method for modifying the UPS circuit board when PROG doesn't work, as with my SU700 units.

-(1353 views)
+(129413 views)

 Read more...